lks128/kv-store/README.md

 ## Setup

 Setup assumes a Kubernetes clusetr with existing Flux configured for it.
-For installation copy the flux-cluster/kv-store and flux-cluster/postrgesql directories to the flux repository and it will configure the deployments.
+For installation copy the flux-cluster/traefik, flux-cluster/kv-store and flux-cluster/postrgesql directories to the flux repository along with flulx-system and it will configure the deployments.

 Wait for postgresql to become available and then use `setup-pg.sh` to initialize schema and create user.